 Let me be clear.
 I’m not suggesting that we revert to the old days of huge, up-front “Discovery Phases” that include massive amounts of research, requirements definition, and non-collaborative design work.
 Rather, I am an enthusiastic champion of incorporating constant research and learning cycles into the development process.

-As it stands, many companies approach Build, Measure, Learn more like fire, ready, aim.
+As it stands, many companies approach Build, Measure, and Learn more like fire, ready, and aim.
 Hopefully, you can see how that might not be a strategy for success.

 The Lean Startup methodology calls for your first step to be building a minimum viable product, or MVP, so that you can start collecting data.
 Eric Ries, father of the Lean Startup methodology, defines the MVP as, “that version of a new product which allows a team to collect the maximum amount of validated learning with the least effort.”
 While launching a working product is critical to the process, the primary Lean Startup outcome is learning.

 In practice, this often means that a team launches into building some sort of prototype to show people to collect feedback.
 To avoid wasting too much time prototyping, we often hear the advice to create a landing page or video to describe the product idea to gauge potential customer engagement.
 In that case, you assume that customers will be interested enough in the product/service/feature that they sign up and you monitor that engagement.

 However, there is an awful lot of information about the users and their needs that you can investigate far before you build even the simplest prototype or landing page.
 You can learn before you start building.

 Make your first step conducting potential user interviews.
 That’s right – talk to people.
 Before you build anything, you can quickly verify that people have an existing problem and that your idea might be a good way to solve their issue.
 While you’re at it, you can investigate any assumptions you might have about those types of users and identify open questions to explore later.